CamSoper/casoper-staging/casoper-playground/dotnet-sdk-azure-release-notes.md

   </tr>
 </table>

+> [!WARNING]
 > *Preview* features are flagged in documentation comments in libraries.
 These features are subject to change.
-They can be modified in any way, or even removed, in the future.
+They can be modified in any way (or even removed) in the future.

 [!include[Contribute and community](includes/contribute.md)]